Sierra-Alpha/desert/readme.md

 github profile or raise an issue or submit a PR, thanks for reading and I hope you enjoy!

-Massive thank you to @belkinJr for help with the testing and being a gun
+Massive thank you to [@BelkinJr](https://github.com/BelkinJr) for help with the testing and documentation readability.